School Programs - Appell Center For The Performing Arts

 Arts and Science Workshops

-These workshops connect the arts to science through comedy improvisation, music, science-based magic and more.
+These workshops, geared towards older elementary students in grades 3 6, connect the arts to science through comedy improvisation, music, science-based magic and more.

 Stage the Page Workshops

-These workshops simulate the experience of attending a live theater performance as part of the Stage the Page program.
+These workshops give students a chance to take part in the performing arts after attending a live theater performance as part of the Stage the Page program.

 Learn More